Mont des Arts: Early history

 Between the 15th and the 18th centuries, the hill overlooking the neighbourhood was known as the Montagne de la Cour/Hofberg ("Hill/Mount of the Court") after the former Palace of Coudenberg also located there.
-This impressive palace, famous all over Europe, had greatly expanded since it had first become the seat of the Dukes of Brabant, but it was destroyed by fire in 1731.
+This palace, famous all over Europe, had greatly expanded since it had first become the seat of the Dukes of Brabant, but it was destroyed by fire in 1731.
 Only a small section of the Rue Montagne de la Cour now remains below the Place Royale/Koningsplein.
 The district's development over the next centuries raised one of the most complex questions in the town-planning history of Brussels: the link between the upper and the lower town through the reorganisation of the Montagne de la Cour.

 First Mont des Arts (1910–1954)

 By the end of the 19th century, King Leopold II had the idea to convert the site into an arts' quarter and bought the whole neighbourhood.
-Various architects and urban planners were called upon to draw plans of the buildings which were to accommodate all kinds of cultural institutions.
+Various architects and urban planners were called upon to draw plans of the buildings, which were to accommodate all kinds of cultural institutions.
 In the meantime, the City of Brussels' then-mayor, Charles Buls, had laid out a modest plan for the Saint-Roch district.
 His urbanistic and aesthetic conceptions were totally opposed to those of Leopold II.
 The burgomaster wanted to preserve as much as possible of the old district, whilst the king imagined grandiose projects for his capital.
-Very isolated, Buls was not followed by the municipal council which voted for the king's project on 19 November 1894.
+Very isolated, Buls was not followed by the municipal council, which voted for the king's project on 19 November 1894.
 Sickened, Buls resigned five years later.

 After the demolition of the old buildings in 1897–98, the site turned into an urban void because the project lacked sufficient finance.
 An agreement was finally signed in 1903 between the City of Brussels and the Belgian State for the construction of the Central Station and the creation of the Mont des Arts, at the same time as the complete reorganisation of the old Saint-Roch and Putterie/Putterij districts.
 To increase the area's appeal during the Brussels International Exposition of 1910, the king ordered the French landscape architect Pierre Vacherot to design a "temporary" garden on the hill.
 It featured a park and a monumental staircase with cascading fountains and terraces descending the gentle slope from the Place Royale down to the Boulevard de l'Empereur/Keizerslaan.
-In 1910, a year after the death of Leopold II, the new park was inaugurated by his successor, King Albert I.
+In 1910, a year after Leopold II's death, the new park was inaugurated by his successor, King Albert I.